Updated: August 19, 2021

 CBDA (Cannabidiolic Acid)

-Produced by the Cannabis plant and found suspended within the resin that is secreted by the trichomes (cannabis resin glands).
+Produced by the cannabis plant and found suspended within the resin that is secreted by trichomes (cannabis resin glands).
 Scientifically referred to as cannabidiolic acid.
-CBDA is the natural state of “CBD” before heat has been applied. (decarboxylation) CBDA is being researched for its anti inflammatory properties.
+CBDA is the natural state of “CBD” before heat has been applied.
+CBDA is being researched for its anti-inflammatory properties.

 CBG is one of the rarest and most expensive cannabinoids on the market.
 CBG, like all other cannabinoids, comes from CBGA.
 One of the reasons CBG is so rare, is because CBGA is usually converted into THCA and CBDA before the cannabis plant is harvested.

 CBG is known to have a great deal of health benefits, including anti-inflammatory properties.
 It is also able to interact directly with CB receptors without intoxicating effects (where CBD interacts indirectly with the endocannabinoid system.)

 CBGA (Cannabigerolic Acid)

 CBGA is the grandparent of the cannabinoids you know and love, THC and CBD.
 CBGA becomes THCA or CBDA through an enzymatic process within the trichome as the plant grows and matures.
 Through the natural introduction of an enzyme, CBGA will become varying concentrations of THCA, CBDA, or CBCA.